alanesq/CameraWifiMotion/README.md

 <p align="center"><img src="/Images/CameraWifiMotion.jpg" width="90%"/></p>

-NOTE: may reboot if no sd card present with latest esp32 addin
+NOTE: may reboot if no sd card present with latest esp32 addin for ArduinoIDE, plus other issues so I am still using the older version.
+I have had no problem when using PlatformIO though.
       known bug: https://github.com/espressif/arduino-esp32/issues/5195
 Also it looks like the latest WifiManager has changed yet again and so
-      does not work!
+      I have changed over to using Autoconnect which seems much easier to use and more reliable.

 This is a Arduino IDE or PlatformIO sketch to use one of the cheap (5ukp from eBay) ESP32 camera modules as a motion detecting security